Durwood Zaelke: 1980–1989: Senior Attorney, Sierra Club Legal Defense Fund

-1989 - 2003: Founder and President, CIEL
+1989–2003: Founder and President, CIEL

 While still at SCLDF, Zaelke was asked by Sebia Hawkins, then heading the South Pacific Campaign for Greenpeace, to investigate litigation against Japan for whaling, only to find that no action could be brought by an NGO in the International Court of Justice.
 He found international environmental law a pale shadow of the national law he was used to and set out with his colleagues to change this by starting a movement modeled after the public interest environmental law movement in the US.

-In 1989, Zaelke co-founded the Center for International Environmental Law (CIEL) in Washington, DC and London, with his late wife Barbara L. Shaw, James Cameron, Philippe Sands and Wendy Dinner.
+In 1989, Zaelke co-founded the Center for International Environmental Law (CIEL) in Washington, D.C., and London, with his late wife Barbara L. Shaw, James Cameron, Philippe Sands and Wendy Dinner.
 CIEL is a public interest environmental law firm dedicated to strengthening and developing international and comparative environmental law, policy, and management throughout the world.

+In 1990, Zaelke and Cameron identified opportunities for low-lying island States to protect their territory and population from sea-level rise and to ensure full and equitable participation in developing climate policy, including through the just-starting UN negotiations and through the judicial process, including by way of a request for an advisory opinion from the International Court of Justice: “The goal would be an opinion from the Court on the governing principles in international law affecting the states responsible for, and victims of, sea-level rise and other consequences of global warming.”
+In July 2025, the ICJ issued an Advisory Opinion on the Obligations of States in Respect of Climate Change, based on an initiative from low-lying States led by law student from Vanuatu.
+At the Second World Climate Conference in 1990, Zaelke and the other CIEL founders assisted in the creation of the Alliance of Small Island States (AOSIS).

+In 1992, Zaelke and CIEL Law Fellow Chris Wold recommended an independent inspection panel for the newly-constituted European Bank for Reconstruction and Development, which became the model for the 23 inspection panels today, developed under the leadership of CIEL Staff Attorney David Hunter.
+In 1994, Zaelke testified about the need for the World Bank Inspection Panel before the U.S. House of Representatives, and he and Hunter submitted written testimony.

 While serving as president of CIEL, Zaelke accepted an appointment as director of the International Network for Environmental Compliance and Enforcement (INECE), a global network of 4,000 environmental enforcement practitioners in over 150 countries, dedicated to raising awareness of compliance and enforcement across the regulatory cycle; developing networks for enforcement cooperation; and strengthening capacity to implement and enforce environmental requirements.